ids-s1-21/project-ECK/README.md

 Mercedes-AMG Petronas F1 team have won the Drivers’ and Constructors’ championships 7 years running, with a near unprecedented level of dominance.
-We looked at Mercedes specifically, as well as a comparison group containing 4 other teams; Ferrari, McLaren, Red Bull and Williams.
+We looked at Mercedes specifically, as well as a comparison group containing 4 other teams: Ferrari, McLaren, Red Bull and Williams.
 These comparison teams were chosen because they had all competed in F1 across the entire period we looked at, so we could easily compare them to Mercedes directly.